-- Having a friend, parent or any other individual complete any portion of an assignment; - Copying work from another student; - Purchasing a pre-written paper or having someone write a paper for you; - Using online information without proper citation; - Presenting a paper or other work that is made up entirely, or almost entirely, of other's work, even if appropriately cited.
+- Having a friend, parent or any other individual complete any portion of an assignment; - Copying work from another student; - Purchasing a pre-written paper or having someone write a paper for you; - Using online information without proper citation: - Presenting a paper or other work that is made up entirely, or almost entirely, of other's work, even if appropriately cited. - The unauthorized use of AI, such as ChatGPT, to write any portion of a paper.